Six overarching components guide my teaching philosophy.

 I follow principles of universal design and intentionally teach in a manner that includes visual, auditory, and kinesthetic learning opportunities.
 I understand that not everyone learns in the same way or at the same pace.
-Rather than viewing these differences as deficiencies, I value the diversity that learners bring to my classroom and I include disability as part of the curriculum in my courses.
-Further, I am mindful of how assessment techniques create barriers and I design courses that have multiple ways for students to demonstrate that they have achieved the intended learning outcome.
+Rather than viewing these differences as deficiencies, I value the diversity that learners bring to the classroom.
+I am mindful of how assessment techniques create barriers and I design courses that have multiple ways for students to demonstrate that they have achieved the intended learning outcome.

 I view education as a public or social good.
 As a fundamental component of a democracy, education is necessary to create engaged citizens that contribute to society in a thoughtful and meaningful manner.
-Therefore, exceptional postsecondary education must be financially accessible to all students.
-I inhabit my values by choosing to teach at institutions that have open-enrollment policies, serve minority populations, or hold a socially just mission.
+Therefore, exceptional postsecondary education must be financially and geographically accessible to all students.
+I inhabit my values by choosing to teach at institutions that have open-enrollment policies, serve minoritized populations, or hold social justice as central to their mission.